Many or all companies we feature compensate us. Compensation and editorial

 1. Submit additional information: As the process continues, Alliant will request more detailed information and necessary documents.

-2. Apply for membership (if not a member): Nonmembers will need to apply for Alliant membership as part of the HELOC process.
+2. Apply for membership (if not a member): Nonmembers must apply for Alliant membership as part of the HELOC process.

 3. Final review and approval: Alliant reviews the application for approval after all documents are submitted.